 A number of the new business opportunities identified include developing historical tourism experiences and establishing a tourism-based foundation in partnership with First Nation communities.
 The study is one aspect of an overall economic development planning outlook for Lytton to identify viable, effective ways to develop the local tourism industry by leveraging the region's rich Gold Rush and First Nations history.

-In 2006, the Village of Lytton partnered with the New Pathways To Gold Society to undertake a feasibility study that assessed the viability of a range of new opportunities within the tourism sector in the Fraser River canyon.
+2012- The Village of Lytton partnered with the New Pathways To Gold Society in 2006 to undertake a feasibility study that assessed the viability of a range of new opportunities within the tourism sector in the Fraser River canyon.
 The study has provided the community with specific direction for investing in community infrastructure that will enable development of new tourism business opportunities as well as opportunities to attract new tourism operators (in particular ecotourism focused enterprises) to the Fraser Canyon.